umayerr/cfg-cli/git-commands.md

 ## Undo commit from remote repository

-### Option 1: Amend the last commit, make the changes and force-push the revised commit
+### Option 1 - Amend the last commit

-Step 1: Undo the commit but keep the changes staged
+Step 1 - To undo the last commit and to keep the changes staged:
 ```
 git reset --soft HEAD~1
 ```

-Step 2: Make changes or commit again
-For any changes in the file, add the file first then commit
+Step 2 - To make changes or to commit again.
+If the file is updated, add the file first then commit; otherwise commit:
 ```
 git add <file>
 ```